tbela99/carousel/README.md

 * fx - (*object*, optional) parameters for the animation. this can be any of the Fx parameters.
 * current  - (*int*, optional) index of the first displayed item. default to 0.
 * distance - the number of images to cycle through each time next/previous are called .... defaults to 1.

+### Carousel.Extra Options:
+these options are specific to Carousel.Extra

+* interval  - (*int*) interval between 2 executions in seconds.
+* delay - (*int*) delay between the moment the next/previous button is clicked and the auto slide is restarted.
+* reverse - (*boolean*) run the carousel in reverse order if true.

 ### Events: